 Y’all who know me know that I live to achieve.
 It’s my drug.
 (Unlike most INTJs, I recognize that this isn’t a 100% healthy thing.
 I’m working on it.)

 So why am I not slaving away for some corporation earning six figures and telling dozens (hundreds?!) of people what to do?

 2. 9 to 5 life is the WORST (for me).

-The “40 hour work week” (yeah right… please show me someone who actually only works 40 hours) is okay for a handful of people.
+The “40 hour work week” (that – let’s be honest – is rarely just 40 hours) is okay for a handful of people.
 But for most of us, it’s a good way to get to your grave with a sh**load of regrets.

 Sure, a six-figure job would give me that beautiful, glorious sense of achievement as I made things happen, conquered the impossible, perfectly orchestrated brilliant progress.
 Oh yeah, and money.
 But I’d also spend the bulk of my time sitting at a desk and interacting with people who barely know me.